LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_sandbox_for_CTF/Kypo_sandbox_for_CTF_or_Exam.md

-# Kypo-CRP CTF Challenge Write Up 02: The Secret Laboratory
+# Kypo-CRP Penetration Test CTF Challenge Write Up 02: The Secret Laboratory

 **Project Design Purpose** : This article is the second write up of using the Kypo-CRP for building cyber security CTF challenges or hands on exams environment.
-I will use the s CTF game “The Secret Laboratory” from Masaryk University’s Spring 2020 semester course PV276 – Seminar on Simulation of Cyber Attacks and as a case study, this article demonstrates two key objectives:
+I will use the penetration test CTF game “The Secret Laboratory” from Masaryk University’s Spring 2020 semester course PV276 – Seminar on Simulation of Cyber Attacks and as a case study, this article demonstrates two key objectives:

 - How to build and deploy a custom CTF or teaching-assignment sandbox on the KYPO-CRP platform.
 - How to operate within the KYPO-CRP to solve the PV276 Secret Laboratory challenge step-by-step.